go-gitea/gitea/docs/content/doc/help/faq.en-us.md

 Check that you have proper access to the repository
 error: failed to push some refs to '<GIT_REPO_URL>'
 ```
-Have you checked the value of `LFS_HTTP_AUTH_EXPIRY` in your `app.ini` file?
+Check the value of `LFS_HTTP_AUTH_EXPIRY` in your `app.ini` file.
 By default, your LFS token will expire after 20 minutes.
 If you have a slow connection or a large file (or both), it may not finish uploading within the time limit.

 You may want to set this value to `60m` or `120m`.